 • Solar Thermal Energy (STE) Laboratory called ODAK

-In particular, c-Si laboratory is capable of producing solar cells with industrial size (156 mm x 156 mm).
-This makes GÜNAM an attractive partner for industrial companies.
-Recently, a key national project called MILGES (Development of National Solar Energy Power Station) has been awarded to GÜNAM and its industrial partners by TUBITAK.
-This project (which is the largest civilian R&D project given to a research institute in recent years) aims to develop high performance photovoltaic cells and modules and deploy them in a 10 MW power station in southeastern part of Turkey.
-GUNAM researchers have been involved in many national and international projects.
-Among them, projects funded by EU Framework Programs have special importance for the international recognition of GÜNAM.
+In particular, with its laboratories and new facility (GÜNAM Photovoltaic Line – GPVL), GÜNAM is capable of producing photovoltaic cells with traditional and emerging PV technologies such as PERC/PERT/PERL, Bifacial, IBC, HIT, Perovskite.
+This makes GÜNAM an attractive partner for institutional and industrial companies.
+Accordingly, a key national project called MİLGES (Development of National Solar Energy Power Station) has been awarded to GÜNAM and its industrial partners by TÜBİTAK (The Scientific and Technological Research Council of Turkey).
+This project (which is the largest civilian R&D project given to a research institute in recent years) aims to develop high-performance photovoltaic cells and modules and deploy them in a 10 MW power station in the southeastern part of Turkey.
+Also, GÜNAM researchers have been involved in many national and international projects.
+Among them, the projects funded by EU Framework Programs have special importance for the international recognition of GÜNAM.

 To be recognized globally as